andreaseger/receptacle/_README.md

 playground implementation of the repository pattern

+goals:
-goal is to have the full code < 100 lines of code - not counting tests
+ - < 100 lines of code - not counting tests
+ - minimal processing overhead(method dispatching should be as fast as possible)